What Causes Anxiety Disorders?

 - Psychotherapy: Psychotherapy (a type of counseling) addresses the emotional response to mental illness.
 It is a process in which trained mental health professionals help people by talking through strategies for understanding and dealing with their disorder.

-- Cognitive-behavioral therapy: People suffering from anxiety disorders often participate in this type of psychotherapy in which the person learns to recognize and change thought patterns and behaviors that lead to troublesome feelings.
+- Cognitive-behavioral therapy: This is a particular type of psychotherapy in which the person learns to recognize and change thought patterns and behaviors that lead to troublesome feelings.